davidus-sk/orion/README.md

 # orion
-Automated timelapse image capture for Raspberry Pi and the Pi camera
+Automated timelapse image capture and stacking for Raspberry Pi and the Pi camera